RobertWestbrook/Flask-TODO-app/README.md

 Simple web app designed in Flask and SQL

 # In Development
-## Still full of bugs and requires extensive knoledge of Flask Migrations and SQL Databases to execute.
+## !!!Still full of bugs and requires extensive knowledge of Flask Migrations and SQL Databases to execute.!!!

 ## TODO:
 - Database is not self establishing and in no way mobile.